AdamFortney/pterodactyl-client-discord-bot/README.md

-# Pterodactyl Discord
+# Discord bot for Pterodactyl Clients
-A Discord bot for managing your servers in Pterodactyl
+A Discord bot for managing your servers in Pterodactyl.
+This bot uses the ClientAPI, so it can be used reguardless if you host the panel or not.
+This *should* work with other hosts that use Pterodactyl as a base system.

 ## Setting up